ankaAR/bestiario5e/_creatures/yagnoloth.md

 ***Magic Weapons.*** The yagnoloth's weapon attacks are magical.

-### Actions
+### Acciones

 ***Multiattack*** The yagnoloth makes one massive arm attack and one electrified touch attack, or it makes one massive arm attack and teleports before or after the attack.

-***Electrified Touch*** Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
-Hit: 27 (6d8) lightning damage.
+***Electrified Touch*** Melee Weapon Attack: +8 al ataque, alcance 5 pies, un objetivo.
+Impacto: 27 (6d8) lightning damage.

-***Massive Arm*** Melee Weapon Attack: +8 to hit, reach 15 ft., one target.
-Hit: 23 (3d12 + 4) bludgeoning damage.
+***Massive Arm*** Melee Weapon Attack: +8 al ataque, alcance 15 pies, un objetivo.
+Impacto: 23 (3d12 + 4) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 16 Constitution saving throw or is stunned until the end of the yagnoloth's next turn.

 ***Life Leech*** The yagnoloth touches one incapacitated creature within 15 feet of it.
 The target takes 36 (7d8 + 4) necrotic damage, and the yagnoloth gains temporary hit points equal to half the damage dealt.
 The target must succeed on a DC 16 Constitution saving throw, or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest, and the target dies if its hit point maximum is reduced to 0.